 Choose your accommodation based on the you plan to do.
 But note that most hotels and resorts can arrange just about every item on this list of things to do in Taveuni.

 Best budget: Maravu Taveuni Lodge hosts idyllic villas in a jungle setting.
-Many rooms have ocean views.
-Meals (and naps) take place in a large communal patio that overlooks a lagoon-style pool. >Book your stay
+Many rooms have ocean views and are set apart from one another.
+Meals (and naps) take place in a large communal patio that overlooks a lagoon-style pool.
+Maravu can also help arrange surf trips. >Book your stay

 Best mid-range: Aroha Taveuni has cute seaside bures set among manicured gardens.
-This is one resort that has an authentic Fijian ambiance thanks to its decor and communal vibe.
+It has an authentic Fijian ambiance thanks to its decor and communal vibe.
 Bures come with a kitchen and indoor/outdoor shower. >Book your stay

 Best luxury: Tides Reach Resort is one of my favorite resorts in Fiji.
 Intimate, the resort hosts just four rooms (2x single and 2x double), a pool, and a quaint dining area that serves incredible food.
 It is one of the few resorts in Taveuni set on a beach.
 Activities are included during the stay–with kayaks, snorkeling gear, and SUPs for use at any time. >Book your stay